How to identify the dead cone in the top-quark jet: Theoretical Considerations

-In the realistic case of an unstable top quark we have in addition to the term $|A|^2$ for the $t \bar t$ antenna in Eq.~\eqref{FKhozeOtt} also terms $|B_{1,2}|^2$ with the gluon emission from the $b$- and $\bar b$-quarks.
+In the realistic case of an unstable top-quark we have in addition to the term $|A|^2$ for the $t \bar t$ antenna in Eq.~\eqref{FKhozeOtt} also terms $|B_{1,2}|^2$ with the gluon emission from the $b$- and $\bar b$-quarks.
 In this leading order approximation in $\alpha_s$ the primary gluon is radiated from either one of the superimposed dipoles and therefore it will be produced either from the top- or from the b-quark.
 As a consequence, individual events should show dominantly radiation from either source, t- or b-quark.
-This view is confirmed by the observation from the MCEG that, with a trigger on a particle in the top quark jet, the emission from the b-quark jet was much reduced from the average.
-In this approximation the primary gluon can be reconstructed again as the sum over all final partons in the event.

-This situation can be visualized again in the ($X,Y$) angular scatterplot of final partons.
+This situation can be visualized again in the ($X,Y$) angular scatterplot of the final partons.
 We orient the event in such a way that the b-quark moves in the direction of the negative $X$-axis.
-Then, if we select a particle with $X_g>0$ it will primarily come from the gluon emitted from the top-quark and the parton distribution will look similar to the events in the upper channels.
+Then, if we select a parton with $X>0$ it will primarily come from the primary gluon emitted from the top-quark and the parton distribution will look similar to the event in the rightmost panel of the upper row.

 In the lower panels of Fig.~\ref{fig:t-b-circles} we show representative events with primary gluons found in the left hemisphere with $X_g<0$.
-They can be related to the emission from b-quarks centered along the negative $X_b$ axis with $X_b<-0.5$.
-The partons are found within a circle around the b-quark limited by the direction of the top quark at (0,0) as required by angular ordering in the radiation from the $t\to b$ transition.
+They can be related to the emission from a b-quark centered along the negative $X_b$ axis with $X_b<-0.5$.
+The partons are found within a circle around the b-quark limited by the direction of the top-quark at (0,0) as required by angular ordering in the radiation from the $t\to b$ transition.
 While in these events all partons are confined into the blue circle there are also events with partons outside which have its origin from t- and b-quark radiation processes.

 These figures show the important role played by the angular ordering condition: without this restriction b-quarks at small angles $X_b$ would emit a large fraction of partons into the right hemisphere.
-With this condition fulfilled, it is of advantage to determine the top quark fragmentation products only from particles in the right hemisphere $X>0$ where the b-quark radiation is suppressed.
+With this condition fulfilled, it is of advantage to determine the top-quark fragmentation products only from particles in the right hemisphere $X>0$ where the b-quark jet radiation is suppressed.